akshaykripalani/automated-cloudflare-ssh-server/README.md

    - This script sets up the Cloudflare Tunnel and routes traffic from your Cloudflare network to this server.
    - **Command:** `./setup.sh`
    - This script will:
      1. Detect the server's internal IP address.
+(Note: On complex network setups, verify this is the correct IP.
+You may need to adjust the script or set `SERVER_INTERNAL_IP` manually in `config.env` beforehand if it's not detected correctly.)
      2. Create a Cloudflare Tunnel (named as per `TUNNEL_NAME` in `config.env`).
      3. Add a route in your Cloudflare Zero Trust for this server's IP to the created tunnel.
      4. Install and start the `cloudflared` service on this machine using the generated tunnel token.